QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image Segmentation: Experimental Results and Discussion

-Table~\ref{tab:isic2016_performance} showcases the performance of QTSeg on the skin lesion segmentation dataset, surpassing all recent methods in all evaluation metrics.
-Specifically, our model achieves impressive scores of 92.42\% and 86.74\% in Dice and IoU metrics, respectively.
-Furthermore, as depicted in Table~\ref{tab:complexity}, QTSeg demonstrates great potential by delivering outstanding results with significantly lower FLOPs and parameter counts compared to other high-accuracy methods.
-It is noteworthy that the parameter count of QTSeg is four times less than that of H2Former while achieving superior performance across all metrics.
-Additionally, in Fig.~\ref{fig:isis_viz}, the visualization of our model's predictions compared to other methods reveals that QTSeg exhibits the lowest error, with the mask closely resembling the ground truth mask.
-These results underscore the efficiency of integrating the mask decoder block with CNN features for medical image segmentation.
+Table~\ref{tab:lesion_performance} presents the performance of QTSeg on the lesion, breast cancer, and cell segmentation datasets, outperforming recent methods across all evaluation metrics.
+Specifically, our model achieves impressive scores of 92.45\% and 86.92\% in Dice and IoU metrics, respectively, for skin lesion segmentation.
+For the BKAI-IGH NeoPolyp dataset, our model also attained the highest scores in Dice and IoU metrics, showcasing its effectiveness.
+Furthermore, QTSeg demonstrates great potential by delivering outstanding results with considerably lower FLOPs and parameter counts compared to other high-accuracy methods.
+It is worth noting that QTSeg's parameter count is four times lower than that of H2Former~\cite{h2former} while achieving superior performance across all metrics.
+While EGE-UNet~\cite{egeunet} and MALUNet~\cite{malunet} have smaller parameter sizes, they encounter challenges in converging on the BKAI-IGH NeoPolyp dataset due to inherent design limitations and model parameter constraints.
+Our approach stands out for achieving precise lesion and polyp segmentation with minimal error compared to alternative methods.

+On the other hand, as depicted in Fig.~\ref{fig:isis_viz}, the visualization of our model's predictions compared to other methods highlights QTSeg's superior accuracy, with the generated mask closely resembling the ground truth mask.
+Fig.~\ref{fig:bkai_viz} further demonstrates our model's clean and accurate segmentation mask, emphasizing its effectiveness in medical image segmentation.